Happy Eater

 Happy Eater was a chain of restaurants in England and Wales.
-Founded by Sir Michael Pickard in 1973, the chain wanted to compete against the British roadside restaurant category killer at the time, Little Chef, who would end up absorbing it in 1997.
+Founded by Sir Michael Pickard in 1973, the chain wanted to compete against the British roadside restaurant category killer at the time, Little Chef.
+The chain was acquired by Little Chef's parent company, Trusthouse Forte, in August 1986.

+In January 1996, Granada purchased Trusthouse Forte, which led to a streamlining programme converting all Happy Eater sites to the Little Chef brand, with some larger sites also having Burger King franchises introduced to them.

 History

-In 1973, a former managing director of the hotel group Trust House Forte, Michael Pickard, founded a family-orientated roadside restaurant, aimed at competing with the established pre-eminent chain in the industry, Little Chef.
+In 1973, a former managing director of the hotel group Trusthouse Forte, Michael Pickard, founded a family-orientated roadside restaurant, aimed at competing with the established pre-eminent chain in the industry, Little Chef.
 The company's first major move was converting Welcome Break restaurants into Happy Eater locations in the 1970s.
 The restaurants offered similar fare to Little Chef, such as offering English breakfasts and fish and chips.
-A distinctive difference to customers between the two chains was that Happy Eater provided outdoor animal-themed playground equipment for children.
+A distinctive difference to customers between the two chains was that Happy Eater provided fibreglass animal-themed playground equipment for children.
 Outlets were mostly located in the Midlands and the South East of England, with many locations situated along the A1 road corridor.